vs-123/minute-lang/readme.md

 ## Status
 Implemented enough of lexer to lex hello world

-Implementing the parser as of now
+basic parser has been implemented!!